-IV.
+III.
 CANDIDATE FILING PROCESS

-This section of the guide contains information regarding the filing fees for each office, the nomination petition process, forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.
+This section of the guide contains information regarding the forms required to file for office, how to select a ballot designation, and how to submit a candidate statement.

 In order to become a candidate for office, candidates must file various documents with the Registrar of Voters and may have to pay certain fees.
-For the June 7, 2022 Statewide Direct Primary Election, candidates may request candidate filing documents beginning February 14, 2022, and must return the completed candidate filing documents by 5 p.m. on March 11, 2022.
+For the August 29, 2023 Consolidated Mail Ballot Election, candidates may request candidate filing documents beginning May 8, 2023, and must return the completed candidate filing documents by 5 p.m. on June 2, 2023.